tintin10q/nuxt3-sqlite-template/README.md

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) and [better-sqlite-3](https://github.com/WiseLibs/better-sqlite3) to learn more.

-Use schema.ts to create the database with the required tables.
+Use `npx ts-node schema.ts` to create the database with the required tables.

 ## Setup